virenukey/restAPIFrameWorkTool/README.md

 Limitations
 =============
-1. Need to incorporate REST DELETE methods
-2. Neet to parse HTML and XLM responses
+1. Neet to parse HTML and XLM responses

 Enhancements
 =============